jabhij/PY-RegularExpressionX/README.md

 That was just a basic info.
 Feel free to contribute this.
 For any suggestion or query catch me @
-Twitter - @jabhij
+- Twitter - @jabhij
-Web- www.letustweak.com
+- Web - www.letustweak.com

 Cheers!